TomasCardenas00/system_analysis_n_design/workshop_2/README.md

 - Sebastian David Trujillo Vargas (20242020217)
 - Tomás Cárdenas Benítez (20221020021)

+## Introduction
+In the following folder, it will be presented the continuing analysis of the system of a Kaggle competition, however, in this analysis there will be deeper analysis related with the high architecture of a system, as well as a better system boundaries creating, alongside making better explanations about the chaos and sensibility of the system

 ## Content
 - _img.png_: The image of the architecture design for the system, posted here for better quailty